brunobrr/bdc/README.md

     flagging and, whenever possible, correction of inconsistent collection date.

-Aim to facilitate the documentation, visualization, and interpretation of results of data quality teststhe package contains functions for documenting the results of the data-cleaning tests, including functions for saving i) records needing further inspection, ii) databases containing the results of each step, iii) figures, and iv) data-quality reports.
+Aim to facilitate the **documentation, visualization, and interpretation** of results of data quality tests the package contains functions for documenting the results of the data-cleaning tests, including functions for saving i) records needing further inspection, ii) databases containing the results of each step, iii) figures, and iv) data-quality reports.

+The modules illustrated, and functions within, can be linked to form a workflow (see [vignettes](https://brunobrr.github.io/bdc/)), but can also be executed independently depending on user needs.

 ### Installation

-You can install the released version of “BDC” from [github](https://github.com/brunobrr/bdc) with:
+You can install the released version of *bdc* from [github](https://github.com/brunobrr/bdc) with:

 ``` r